-LiquidWood is a deep penetrating epoxy wood consolidant that regenerates and waterproofs rotted, decayed, or dried-out wood.
+LiquidWood is a deep penetrating epoxy wood hardener that consolidates, regenerates, and waterproofs rotted, decayed, or dried-out wood.
 It restores structural strength and durability to wood fibers.

-WoodEpox is a shrink-free epoxy wood replacement compound that can be used in any thickness to replace and repair wood.
+WoodEpox is a shrink-free epoxy wood filler that can be used in any thickness to replace and repair wood.
 It bonds permanently and can be painted, stained, sanded and worked like wood.

 Abosolv is a solvent for LiquidWood and also used for cleanup.

 Uses: Use on windowsills and frames, columns, doors, moldings, clapboards, balustrades, furniture and anywhere wood is in need of strengthening and repair.
 The products are easy to use.
 LiquidWood and WoodEpox are 100% epoxy solids and contain no VOCs or water.
 LiquidWood and WoodEpox are GreenGuard® Certified for very low, non-toxic emissions.

 Q Can WoodEpox be drilled like wood and screws placed?Answered by the admin

 Yes, once cured and hardened, the WoodEpox can be drilled into like wood.